 An infinite group may, or may not, have a notion of "nearness" of elements.
-A group which has a notion of nearness (appropriately defined) is called a Lie group.
-(The notion of "nearness" must be preserved by the group operation.
-That is, if a is near b, then $a \circ c$ must be near $b \circ c$ (and similarly for $c \circ a$ and $c \circ b$).
+A group in which elements can be arbitrarily close to each other is called a continuous group; otherwise the group is discrete.
+Typically, the group operation preserves the notion of nearness, and in this case, a continuous group is called a Lie group.
+Saying that the notion of nearness is preserved by the group operation means that if a is near b, then $a \circ c$ must be near $b \circ c$ (and similarly $c \circ a$ must be near $c \circ b$ ).